The three fascinating terms are ‘Main,’ ‘Maine,’ and ‘Maine.’ All of them are homophones. Therefore they are all said in the same manner.

 Main vs Mane vs Maine

 The difference between main, Mane, and Maine is that Main denotes the largest or most essential object.
 A mane hair is long and thick.
-Maine is one state, one province of France, three towns, or one river in France.
+Maine is one state, one province of France, three towns, and one river in France.
 Once you grasp the definitions and how they are used in language, keeping them straight should be easy.

 Main is an adjective that is central to the main object.
 The major pipe or cable transmission to a building, for example, water, gas, or electricity, may be used as a noun.